AAOOII-RN/Island-Generator/README.md

 # 🏝Island Generator 🏝
 - Made with [LÖVE](https://love2d.org) framework.
 - Generated using noise, which is constructed with a product of three sine functions with irrational numbers.
+- Other uses of this noise (HillNoise / Sinusoidal Noise): [Cloudy Skies](https://github.com/AAOOII-RN/Cloudy-Skies)

 ## How do I open this?
 1. Download [LÖVE](https://love2d.org)